diogogpinto/filament-themes-full-guide/README.md

 npm run build
 ```

-### Registering vendor files
+### Registering vendor files from Filament Plugins

-Sometimes, when installing plugins like [Auth UI Enhancer](https://www.github.com/diogogpinto/filament-auth-ui-enhancer) or [Filament Curator](https://github.com/awcodes/filament-curator), for example, the docs say something to the effect of:
+Sometimes, when installing plugins like [Auth UI Enhancer](https://www.github.com/diogogpinto/filament-auth-ui-enhancer) or [Filament Curator](https://github.com/awcodes/filament-curator), for example, the docs may say something to the effect of:

 > 1. Add the plugin's views to your tailwind.config.js file.
 > ```javascript
 > content: [
 >     './vendor/diogogpinto/filament-auth-ui-enhancer/resources/**/*.blade.php',
+> ]
-> ]```
+> ```

+#### What does this mean?

-What this means is, you need to make sure that when we start the building process, it checks the files in the paths specified to collect all used CSS classes in the plugin that you'll need when rendering it.
+We need to make sure that - when we start the building process - `vite` will check the files in the paths specified in the `content`array and collect all used CSS classes in the plugin views.
+It will then compile all used CSS classes into the one single CSS file in your Filament panel.

-So, in our case, installing `Auth UI Enhancer` and `Curator`plugin in our panel, we will go to `resources/css/filament/cms/tailwind.config.js`and edit it like the code below:
+So, in our case, installing `Auth UI Enhancer` and `Curator`plugin in our panel, we will go to `resources/css/filament/admin/tailwind.config.js`and edit it like the code below:

 ```js
 import preset from '../../../../vendor/filament/filament/tailwind.config.preset'